St. James Theater (originally Erlanger Theater)

-There was one LGBT- associated play here after it opened as the Erlanger Theater: Murray Anderson’s Almanac (1929) by Noel Coward and others.
+There was one LGBT- associated play here after it opened as the Erlanger Theater: Murray Anderson’s Almanac (1929) by Noel Coward and others, and with actor Jack Cole.
 The name was changed in 1932 to the St. James Theater.
 There were three enormous LGBT-associated hits here: Oklahoma!
 (1943-48), based on the play Green Grow the Lilacs (1931) by Lynn Riggs, and with costume design by Miles White; The King and I (1951-54), with costume design by Irene Sharaff (Best Costume Design Tony Award) and choreography by Jerome Robbins; and Hello, Dolly!
 (1964-70 – Best Musical Tony Award) by Michael Stewart (Best Author of a Musical Tony Award) based on the play The Matchmaker by Thornton Wilder, with music and lyrics by Jerry Herman (Best Composer and Lyricist Tony Award), scenic design by Oliver Smith (Best Scenic Design Tony Award), costume design by Freddy Wittop (Best Costume Design Tony Award), and with actor Charles Nelson Reilly.

 Other big hits at the St. James were Panama Hattie (1941), with music and lyrics by Cole Porter (opened at the 46th Street Theater); Flower Drum Song (1958-60), with scenic production by Oliver Smith, and costume design by Irene Sharaff; Barnum (1980) by Mark Bramble, with lyrics by Michael Stewart; My One and Only (1983-85), with staging and choreography by Tommy Tune and Thommie Walsh (Best Choreography Tony Award), with Tune (Best Actor in a Musical Tony Award); Gypsy (revival, 1989-91) by Arthur Laurents, with lyrics by Stephen Sondheim (Best Revival Tony Award); and A Funny Thing Happened on the Way to the Forum (revival, 1996-98), with music and lyrics by Stephen Sondheim, and with actor Nathan Lane (Best Actor in a Musical Tony Award).